Public Bid Facility Project Site Planning & Construction

-There is a close relationship between the design and construction process in the site planning for a public facility.
+There is a close relationship between the design and construction process in the site planning for public design projects.
 Design is the process of creating the description of the new facility and is represented in detailed plans and specifications.
-Construction makes the design a reality through the process of identifying required activities and resources, implementing the design created by the architect or engineer.
+Construction makes the design a reality through the process of identifying required activities and resources implementing the design created by the architect or engineer.

-Join a few of our development professionals as they cover details on the design and construction process for a typical public bid project with an architectural component.
+Join a few of our development professionals, Tim West, PLA, LEED AP, Eric Cannon, PE, and Clay Schneckloth, PLA, as they cover details on the design and construction process for a typical public bid project with an architectural component.
 They will also discuss tips for navigating the construction phase, as well as sharing sample building schedules for both six-month and 12-month projects.

-Yeah, we definitely need that amount of time to get through the design process, there’s a lot of decisions to be made.
+Yeah, we definitely need that amount of time to get through the design process.
+There are a lot of decisions to be made.

 Preliminary Design Phase (1 month)